Beer-plus-plus/Beer-plus-plus-Server/README.md

 ## User Stories / MVP

-**404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
+**404** - As a user I want to see a nice 404 page when I go to a page that doesn't exist so that I know it was my fault

 **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault